NRException/gitflux/README.md

 ## About The Project

-Gitflux is a work in progress proof of concept to further deepen my understanding of Rust, This tool is not intended for production use-cases yet, but might be in the future.
+Gitflux is a work in progress proof of concept to further deepen my understanding of Rust, This tool is not intended for production usecases yet, but might be in the future.
 Please use at your own risk.

 A lot of this README is still WIP so forgive any boilerplate still left over, thanks very much to othneildrew and his awesome readme template!
 <p align="right">(<a href="#readme-top">back to top</a>)</p>